New Orleans assistance programs.

 - Information and referrals - Counselors will work one on one with people in need to determine what best course of action they can follow to get short term help for bills, and become self-sufficient over the long term.

 Call the New Orleans Catholic Charities agency at 504-523-3755.
-Or click here for more details.
+Or click here for more details on Catholic Charity New Orleans assistance programs.

 Armstrong Family Services of New Orleans Louisiana (504-899-2995) - The agency offers rental and security deposit assistance available for families with children living in the parish.
 Other services from AFS include an emergency shelter and case management.
 The charity, and its church partners, focus on preventing evictions.
 More on Orleans Parish Armstrong Family Services housing programs.